 The deadline for registering films is DECEMBER 1, 2017.

-A registration form must be filled out online and a viewing copy of the film must be sent to the Festival.
+A registration form must be filled out online and along with a digital file of the film.

 The President of the Fabienne Colas Foundation, the organizing body of the Festival, has the authority to settle any cases not covered under these rules and regulations.